Star Wars: The Old Republic: Rise of the Hutt Cartel

 In October 2012, BioWare announced The Old Republics first digital expansion pack, Rise of the Hutt Cartel, in which the Hutt Cartel's attempts to challenge the Galactic Republic and the Sith Empire for control of the galaxy.
 The level cap was raised to 55.
 The battle with the Hutts and leveling above 50 is centered on the planet Makeb, which hides a "powerful secret".
 Much like the main game, the campaign on Makeb is fully voiced.

 Rise of the Hutt Cartel was released on April 14, 2013.
 Those who pre-ordered the expansion prior to January 7, 2013, were allowed early access on April 9.
-In late September, Rise of the Hutt Cartel became free after subscribing to the game.

 Rise of the Hutt Cartel is now free to play for all players in Star Wars: The Old Republic.

 Star Wars: The Old Republic: Galactic Starfighter

 In October 2013, BioWare announced its next expansion, which unlike its predecessor Rise of the Hutt Cartel did not include any story content; however, Galactic Starfighter introduced 12v12 space-based PvP combat on two maps, with 2 'capture-the-flag' combat missions.
 Three stock starfighters were made available—a scout, a strike fighter, and a gunship.
 More are accessible for Cartel Coins.
 Subscribers began their early access on December 3, 2013, with full subscriber awards if they maintained an active subscription on November 1.
 "Preferred access" players, those who do not have an active subscription but have purchased items via the Cartel Market, received their early access on January 14, 2014, with some rewards.
 Full access to all players with an account opened on February 4, 2014.
 A new "deathmatch" game style was added with the update, as well as a new starfighter class, the bomber.